+Value

-Value: A gift that is disproportionate in value with respect to either the recipient or the circumstances in which it is given creates the appearance of impropriety.
-Because there is no specific formula for determining what value is disproportionate, this is an area where you must observe caution.
+A gift that is disproportionate in value with respect to either the recipient or the circumstances in which it is given creates the appearance of impropriety.
+Because there is no specific formula for determining what value is disproportionate, this is an area where you must observe caution and consult with your supervisor or the Legal Department if you have any questions.